adopted-ember-addons/ember-data-factory-guy/README.md

 #### `FactoryGuy.cacheOnlyMode`
   - Allows you to setup the adapters to prevent them from fetching data with ajax calls
-    - for single models ( `find` ) you have to put something in the store
+    - for single models ( `findRecord` ) you have to put something in the store
     - for collections ( `findAll` ) you don't have to put anything in the store
   - Takes `except` parameter as a list of models you don't want to cache
     - These model requests will go to the server with ajax calls and will need to be mocked

 This is helpful, when:
-  - you want to set up the test data with `make`/`makeList`, and then prevent calls like `store.find` or `store.findAll` from fetching more data, since you have already setup the store with `make`/`makeList` data.
+  - you want to set up the test data with `make`/`makeList`, and then prevent calls like `store.findRecord` or `store.findAll` from fetching more data, since you have already setup the store with `make`/`makeList` data.
   - you have an application that starts up and loads data that is not relevant to the test page you are working on.